mayals/Blog_API_V1/README.md

 # Blog-API
-simple API by Django Restframework , i have used this :
+simple API by Django Restframework , i have used :

 Django==3.2.5
 django-allauth==0.45.0